cscannell-inacloud/Microsoft-Teams-Docs/teams/botscreate.md

 See the [Microsoft Bot Framework Overview](https://docs.botframework.com/en-us/) to learn how to:

-1. [Register the bot with the Microsoft Bot Framework](https://dev.botframework.com/), and make sure you add Microsoft Teams as a channel.
+1. [Register the bot with the Microsoft Bot Framework](https://dev.botframework.com/), making sure that you add Microsoft Teams as a channel and that you re-use any Microsoft App ID you generated if you've already created your app package/manifest.

 ![Bot Framework Registration page](images/Bot/BFRegister.PNG)